 I belong to several Discord servers and have several groups of friends that I keep up with.
 I also use Skype to video chat with family occasionally.

 Of course, there’s always Facebook, Twitter, Reddit, and other social media sites where you can chat with people on.

 Whether you’re physically stuck indoors or simply having a few days at home, chatting online can bring out your social side.

 I’m sure you’re familiar with spring cleaning.
 Well, regardless of what time of year it is, when you’re stuck indoors, this is the perfect time to clean house.
 Throw out anything you no longer need, clean up, and even consider rearranging.

 You can get so much done in as little as a day cleaning your house from top to bottom.
 Plus, you’ll feel great once you’re done.

 When we clean the house, we start with the kitchen, which is on one side of our house, and work our way to our bedroom, which is on the other side.
 We can do the majority of cleaning in a few hours.

 There are many freebie ways to learn a new skill.
-YouTube is a bountiful resource to learning many DIY skills, as well as more technical skills such as programming.
+YouTube is a bountiful resource for learning many DIY skills and more technical skills, such as programming.

 Some colleges offer free online courses.
 MIT offers a plethora of free courses.
 Check them out and see if anything works for you!